Location of Adventure

-A very important feature of our family Galapagos trips is the limited group size, as nature expeditions are best experienced with fewer travelers.
-The Letty can accommodate a maximum of 20 guests and the trips are accompanied by two NHA Expedition Leaders.
+A very important feature of our family Galapagos trips is the limited group size, as nature encounters are best experienced in quieter, intimate settings.
+A smaller group also helps us keep our environmental footprint light.
+The Letty accommodates a maximum of 20 guests, and trips are accompanied by two NHA Expedition Leaders.

 Specialized 4x4 Land Rovers and Land Cruisers

 Accommodations, meals from dinner on Day 1 to breakfast on Day 10, optional overnight at NHA's Wild Tortoise Camp, drinking water, services of NHA’s professional Expedition Leaders, local guides and boat crew, some gratuities, airport transfers, excursions in Otavalo, use of wetsuits, kayaks and snorkel gear on all scheduled departures, permit fees.

 Travel to and from Quito, R/T air Quito to Galapagos (added to your invoice and subject to change until day of departure), most gratuities, alcohol, Galapagos tax and transit card (currently $120 for adults, $70 for children 11 and under, added to your invoice), items of a personal nature (phone calls, laundry, etc.), travel insurance, optional activities.